meetar/three.js-normal-map-0/README.md

 **Getting normals from displacement map**

 - [Displacement map used as a bump map](http://meetar.github.io/three.js-normal-map-0/bump.html) - using pieces of the normalmap and phong shaders, showing noisy but correct normals.
 This uses Morten Mikkelsen's method of taking the derivative of the heightmap: http://mmikkelsen3d.blogspot.sk/2011/07/derivative-maps.html

+**Getting specular right 2**
+- [Displacement, bump, and specular all from the same map](http://meetar.github.io/three.js-normal-map-0/combo_demo.html) - with the specular genes from the r.59  phong map spliced in